 By Arpit Kalra and Abhishek Chandok

-For more information of filing and prosecuting trademarks in United States of America, please feel free to contact us at firstname.lastname@example.org.
+For more information on filing and prosecuting trademarks in Belize, please feel free to contact us at firstname.lastname@example.org.